Fancy Serial Number Dollar Bills — What Makes a Serial Number Valuable?

 Birthday Notes

-Birthday notes are a format where the serial number matches a specific date — usually a birth date, anniversary, or other meaningful day.
-The serial number 07041776 would represent July 4th, 1776.
-The format is usually MMDDYYYY or MMDDYY.
-Birthday notes have exploded in popularity on eBay because they’re incredibly easy to market — you’re not just selling a dollar bill, you’re selling a personalized gift.
-A note matching someone’s birthday in good condition sells for $10–$50 on average, but specific milestone dates (December 7, 1941, for example, or January 1, 2000) can go for considerably more.
+Birthday notes match a specific calendar date — usually someone’s birth date, an anniversary, or a historically significant day.
+The serial number 07041776 represents July 4th, 1776.
+Format is typically MMDDYYYY or MMDDYY.
+These have exploded on eBay because the marketing writes itself — you’re not selling a dollar bill, you’re selling a personalized gift for someone’s 40th birthday.
+Average birthday notes in good condition sell $10–$50, but milestone dates — January 1, 2000, December 7, 1941 — can fetch considerably more from the right buyer.

 Low Serial Numbers